BlogCustomer Feedback

 This is the basic principle behind a feedback loop.
 Gathering feedback, analyzing it, and, most importantly, acting on it.
 A working feedback loop makes all the difference between customer churn and retention.

-Automating the customer feedback loop is one of the most effective ways to improve your product or service in accordance with your customer satisfaction.
+Automating the customer feedback loop is one of the most effective ways to improve your product or service and boost customer satisfaction.
 The feedback loop allows you to constantly gather, learn, and apply your users’ suggestions in order to enhance your offer.

 Today, we’ll find out what the feedback loop is, and how you can create it and close it.